jagcha/scanme/README.md

 $$

-If the condition holds, the variable below is defined.
+If the condition above evaluates as `True`, the variable below is defined.

 $\hat{F}_{470,t} = 1$

-If the condition doesn't hold, the variable below is defined.
+If the condition evaluates as `False`, the variable below is defined.

 $\hat{F}_{470,t} = 0$

-Once the status of $\hat{F}_{470t}$ is defined, we proceed to repeat the process for $t+1$.
+Once the status of $\hat{F}_{470,t}$ is defined, we proceed to repeat the process for $t+1$.
 This hapens iterativelly, from the first to the last behavioral record of animal 470.

 After scanning the entire chronological sequensce with the sliding window, a vector $\widehat{\mathbf{F}}_{470}$ is constructed.
 It is mostly composed of zeros, with occasional sequences of ones corresponding to **outstanding increases in activity and decreases in rumination**.